 They’re the guy that gets up and out of the house to go hiking or biking early in the morning to catch the sunrise.
 They’re the guy that takes you camping even in the dog days of summer.
 They’re the guy leading the expedition down the river in tube, boat, canoe or raft.

 They’re your adventurous, outdoorsy man.
 Whether father, husband, boyfriend, or son, they love the outdoors and all the excitement that comes from getting from here to there whether it’s up a cliff, down a mountainside, or through the river.
+(Note, if your guy is a cyclist, this isn’t the gift guide for them.
+Hit up our Gifts for Cyclists gift guide instead!)

 To keep these outdoor guys going and as a way of celebrating their adventurous spirit, we think the following 9 main gift ideas are perfect ways of saying how much you appreciate the excitement they bring to your life.